 If you feel like your safety is being compromised on the job, it’s critical for you to speak up.
 You have the legal right to do so.

-If you or a loved one has been injured contact Bangor injury lawyers at Peter Thompson & Associates to schedule a free and confidential appointment.
+If you or a loved one has been injured contact Bangor injury lawyers at Peter Thompson & Associates to schedule a confidential appointment.
 Call 1-800-804-2004.

 More Blog Entries: